 Germany is a federal republic constituted of 16 states (Länder) with their own governments (three of them city states Hamburg, Berlin and Bremen).
 The German constitution (Basic Law, Grundgesetz) prescribes certain powers to the federal level (e.g. defence and foreign affairs), whereas some policy areas such as education remain prerogative of the states.
 The states are represented in the Bundesrat (Federal Council), the upper chamber to the German Federal Parliament.
 Overall, Germany consists of 22 government districts (Regierungsbezirke), aproximately 403 municipal and rural districts (Kreise), and a total of approximately 10.848 municipalities where the bulk of administrative services are delivered to citizens.

-The inclusion of the federal states and of municipalities in the national OGP-process is currently government by parameters outlined in IT Planning Council Decision 2018/18 (April 2018, PDF - file is not accessible).
+The inclusion of the federal states and of municipalities in the national OGP-process is currently government by parameters outlined in (April 2018, PDF - file is not accessible).
 This council is a coordination body of the states and the federal government on matters of information technology.

 Example projects on state, regional or municipal levels related to open government: